meisl/logicly/README.md

 Shifting in a 1 from the left gives 8..12, or 1000..1100.
 So the outputs for input values 5, 6, 7, and 13, 14, 15 actually don't matter.

-In the following table, the so-called **Don't-Care** bits appear as X.
+The following table shows the so-called **Don't-Care**s as dashes "-".

 #### Truth table 2 ###
 ```